David Peralta Player Props: Dodgers vs. Diamondbacks

 David Peralta At The Plate

-- Peralta has gotten a hit in two of six games this year, and had multiple hits in one of those games.
+- Peralta has gotten a hit in two of seven games this season, and had multiple hits in one of those games.

-- Peralta has driven in a run in one game this year.
+- Peralta has driven in a run in one game this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.